Aldi Job Application Online for Employment and Careers

 Aldi Assistant Store Manager

-An assistant store manager position at Aldi is an hourly position instead of a salaried position like most other retail chains.
+An assistant store manager position at Aldi is often an hourly position instead of a salaried position like most other retail chains.
 Still, the pay is competitive and places you in a position where you can someday become a store manager.

 In this job, you will be in charge of helping your store manager put forth action plans to improve the efficiency of operations and profitability of the store.
 You will be directly in charge of supervising your staff members and ensuring all customers’ needs are appropriately resolved.

-You’ll be expected to be a leader in your store and when the store manager is not present, you will be left in charge.
+You’ll be expected to be a leader in your store, and when the store manager is not present, you will be left in charge.
 This is also a job where you’ll be wearing many hats and performing the duties of other store employees whenever necessary.

 According to people who have worked in this position, you will usually get quite a few overtime hours during every pay period and this will help increase the amount of money on your paycheck on a fairly consistent basis.